SiobhanBaines/Harry-Potter-Memory-Game/README.md

 #### feature 2
 I wanted the transition from the home page to the game page to be softer to appear smoother for the player.
 #### feature 3
-When the player fails to follow the pattern created by the crests lighting up a message relating to the last crest in the pattern pops up on a wooden board in yellow with a white boarder.
+When the player fails to follow the pattern created by the crests lighting up, a message relating to the last crest in the pattern pops up on a piece of parchment in the middle of the screen in black writing.

+### Future Features
+#### feature 1
+When the crests light up it might be fun to have a wizarding sort of sound for each house.
+#### feature 2
+The game could be expanded to become a multi-player game with the incorporation of a leader board.
+This would also require a scoreboard to be developed.
 ## Technologies Used
 CSS3, HMTL5, Javscript, JQuery, Bootstrap Framework, Google, Fontawesome

 ##### Font style
 Parry Hotter and Ubuntu.